 - Production environment: This is your live website that is published online for the internet to see.

-Environments Explained without Tech Jargon
+Environments Explained without the Tech Jargon

 Let’s think about website environments in a few non-techy ways: